cartman1978/Fortnite-Quiz/README.md

 * Color #D12D6F is used for some buttons, progression bar and the endgame container.
 * Color #E05A5C is used for main game box container.
-* Colot #7A2D8D is used for the 4 possible answers to the questions.
+* Color #7A2D8D is used for the 4 possible answers to the questions.
-* Colot #fff is used for all the text and headings.
+* Color #fff is used for all the text and headings.

 ![Color Palette](wireframes/videogame-color.png)